mhanberg/blog/_posts/2017-11-18-implementing-api-authentication-with-guardian.md

 title: Implementing API Authentication with Guardian in Phoenix
 date: 2017-11-28 09:00:00 -04:00
 categories: post
-desc: Guide on implementing authenticaion in an API-only Phoenix 1.3 application using Guardian 1.0.
+desc: Guide on implementing authentication in an API-only Phoenix 1.3 application using Guardian 1.0.
 permalink: /:categories/:year/:month/:day/:title/
 ---